 Hybrid event examples

 Hybrid events can take on many shapes.
-In its simplest forms, a hybrid event will add an online layer to a physical, in-person event - in order to reach and engage a broader audience without the need of them travelling to participate.
+In its simplest forms, a hybrid event will add an online layer to a physical, in-person event - in order to reach and engage a broader audience without the need for them to travel to participate.

 A few examples of hybrid events could be:

 - A large trade show at an exhibition venue, with exclusive online content and an event app used by both on-site and virtual visitors

 - A live-streamed annual summit at a theatre presented to a limited audience and broadcast to millions of people online

 - An international conference at a convention centre with some speakers at the venue and others connected via web conferencing, broadcast to in-person attendees on a large screen